scriptPilot/google-photos-archiving/README.md

 # Google Photos Archiving

-Script to archive all items which are not added to any album to cleanup the photos overview.
+Node.js script to archive all items which are not added to any album to cleanup the photos overview.

-[Archived items](https://photos.google.com/archive) can be unarchived or deleted in Google Fotos.
+[Archived items](https://photos.google.com/archive) can be unarchived or deleted manually in Google Fotos.

+Support for English and German user interface.

 ## Setup